 There used to be a hack where guests could use a phone flashlight to see through the red canister to pick out a black crystal immediately.
 That trick however has been prevented and the process is much more random now.

 Here is a video showing the black Kyber crystals in action:

-Holocrons are import Jedi and Sith artifacts which can be used together with the Kyber crystals to reveal secrets to the wielder.
+Holocrons are imported Jedi and Sith artifacts which can be used together with the Kyber crystals to reveal secrets to the wielder.
 We’re going to show you which ones are available in Galaxy’s Edge.

 Jedi Holocrons are easily identifiable by their blue color.

 You guessed it, Sith Holocrons are red in color.